Beautiful Circle

 Beautiful Circle is the second studio album by Australian country music singer Sara Storer.
 It was released in November 2002.

-At the ARIA Music Awards of 2003, the album was nominated for ARIA Award for Best Country Album, losing to Golden Road by Keith Urban.
+At the ARIA Music Awards of 2003, the album was nominated for Best Country Album, losing to Golden Road by Keith Urban.

 At the Country Music Awards of Australia in 2004, Storer received eight nominations and won seven awards, including Album of the Year and Female Vocalist of the Year.

 Making of the album

 It was recorded in the second half of 2002 with Garth Porter at the controls.
 The first single "Raining on the Plains" was written by Storer's brother Doug Storer who lives near Gulargambone, New South Wales on a property facing the Warrumbungles.
 Sara Storer and Garth Porter also received songwriting credits for the track.
 It was sung as a duet with John Williamson.

-In January 2004, she recorded a DVD called "Stories to Tell" on a family property near Dubbo where she tells the stories behind her songs.
+In January 2004, she recorded a DVD called Stories to Tell on a family property near Dubbo where she tells the stories behind her songs.
 It was released as a bonus to the album in April 2004 and was also available separately.